 Why you should consider Sociology at Warwick

 Choosing which university to study at can be a daunting task and one that is crucial to the next 3-5 years of your life.
-But I think that the choice of modules and freedom available in terms of manoeuvrability is essential, especially when studying a degree like sociology.
-I feel the sociology department at Warwick offers the right level of freedom as well as focus on your sociology degree and this is one of the top reasons I opted to study here!
+But I think that the choice of modules and freedom available, in terms of manoeuvrability, is essential especially when studying a degree like Sociology.
+I feel the Sociology department at Warwick offers the right level of freedom as well as the right focus on your Sociology degree and this is one of the top reasons I opted to study here.

 Meena Khan, Final-year Undergraduate